 Also, this list is based on my personal taste.
 If you’d like specific books about zombies to be added, feel free to drop me an email.
 I’ll be happy to add them!

-Here’s a quick video overview.
+Here’s a quick video overview from our YouTube (subscribe if you enjoy it!).
 Read on for more in-depth reviews.

 My Favorite Zombie Apocalypse Books

 I thought the movie kinda sucked.
 However, Patient Zero as a book had me glued from start to finish, thanks to a strong cast of characters and well-written action scenes.

 I think fans of military-themed zombie apocalypse books will fully enjoy author Jonathan Maberry’s release.
 The plot centers on the legendary Joe Ledger, a hardened Baltimore detective, who joins a secret response team to stop terrorists.
 The mission: prevent the baddies from infecting people with a terrible bio-weapon that, essentially, turns them into zombies.